La Pointe in Ashland County, Wisconsin — The American Midwest (Great Lakes)

 Madeline Island became a center of commerce in the 1600s, when the Ojibwe began encountering traders from near and far.
 Other Native Americans, French, English, Americans, and Metis (people of mixed ancestry) paddled to Madeline Island from Montreal and the Straits of Mackinaw in the East and from the inland waterways of the West.
 The island supported a variety of Native American villages, Ojibwe burial grounds, and European and American trading posts.
 To this day, Madeline Island remains an important part of the cultural landscape for Wisconsin’s Native tribes.

 Erected by Wisconsin Historical Society, University of Wisconsin Sea Grant Institute.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Madeline Island (approx. 0.4 miles away); A Turning Point in Place and Time (approx. 2.7 miles away); Schooner Pretoria (approx. 2.7 miles away); Memorial to Commercial Fishermen of Bayfield (approx. 2.9 miles away); The Booth Cooperage (approx. 2.9 miles away); Bayfield Historic Waterfront (approx. 2.9 miles away); a different marker also named Madeline Island (approx. 5.6 miles away); Washburn, The Monolith City (approx. 8.7 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+La Pointe Indian Cemetery (approx. ¼ mile away); Madeline Island (approx. 0.4 miles away); Michel Cadotte (approx. 1½ miles away); A Turning Point in Place and Time (approx. 2.7 miles away); Schooner Pretoria (approx. 2.7 miles away); Memorial to Commercial Fishermen of Bayfield (approx. 2.9 miles away); The Booth Cooperage (approx. 2.9 miles away); Bayfield Historic Waterfront (approx. 2.9 miles away).
+Touch for a list and map of all markers in La Pointe.

 Also see . . .
 Wisconsin's Maritime Trails.
 Wisconsin Historical Society (Submitted on July 26, 2012, by Bernard Fisher of Mechanicsville, Virginia.)